andrejonasson/dynamic-coattention-network-plus/README.md

 ``` sh
 $ python question_answering/preprocessing/dwr.py <GLOVE_SOURCE>
 ```
-to download and extract GLoVe embeddings, where `<GLOVE_SOURCE>` is either `wiki` for Wikipedia 100/200/300 dimensional GLoVe word embeddings (~800mb) or `crawl_ci`/`crawl_cs` for Common Crawl 300 dimensional GLoVe word embeddings (~1.8-2.2gb) where `crawl_ci` is the case insensitive version.
-Note that at a later step Common Crawl requires at least 4 hours of processing while Wikipedia 100 dimensional GLoVE finishes in about half an hour.
+to download and extract GloVe embeddings, where `<GLOVE_SOURCE>` is either `wiki` for Wikipedia 100/200/300 dimensional GloVe word embeddings (~800mb) or `crawl_ci`/`crawl_cs` for Common Crawl 300 dimensional GloVe word embeddings (~1.8-2.2gb) where `crawl_ci` is the case insensitive version.
+Note that at a later step Common Crawl requires at least 4 hours of processing while Wikipedia 100 dimensional GloVe finishes in about half an hour.

 4. When Step 2 and 3 are complete change directory to the folder containing the code (`main.py` etc.) and run
 ``` sh